-The certificate policy identifiers of the Subscriber Certificates are listed in the certificate policies extension in Appendix B.
+The certificate policy identifiers of the Subscriber Certificates are listed in the certificate policies extension as described in Appendix B.

-TunTrust Issuing CAs assert that the Certificates it issues containing the specified policy identifiers listed in the certificate policies extension in Appendix B are managed in accordance with those applicable requirements.
+TunTrust Issuing CAs assert that the Certificates it issues containing the specified policy identifiers listed in the certificate policies extension in Appendix B, are managed in accordance with the CA/B Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.